3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: 3d-3d correspondence and quiver forms

 where $pt$ is a point at the center of $D^2$.
 The representation is specified by the way that M2 branes end on $N$ M5 branes.
 From such configuration, partitions of the number of M2 branes by $N$ give the Young tableaux for $G=U(N)$, which gives the irreducible representation of $U(N)$.
 If M2 branes are equally distributed on $N$ M5 branes, the column of $N$ boxes can be taken out from the Young tableaux, and the Young tableaux of $G=SU(N)$ is obtained, which gives the representation $\mathcal{R}$.
 There is another way to realize a knot with a given representation by adding additional M5 branes supported on $\mathbb{R} \times L_K$ and the cotangent space to $D^2$ at the point $pt$.
 Both of them lead to a Wilson loop in Chern-Simons theory, and $T[J_K(n,q)]$ discussed above would be one of 3d $\mathcal{N}=2$ theories whose half-index is the colored Jones polynomial.

 \acknowledgments{I would like to thank Sergei Gukov for comments on the draft.
-I also would like to thank the Korea Institute for Advanced Study (KIAS) for hospitality at the final stage of this work.}
+I also would like to thank the Korea Institute for Advanced Study (KIAS) for hospitality at the final stage of this work.
+This research was supported by the 2023 scientific promotion program funded by Jeju National University.}

 \begin{appendices}